Tay-K: January–June 2017: House arrest, manhunt and "The Race"

 McIntyre was placed under house arrest in January 2017 while awaiting certification hearings.
-A few days before said hearings were held, on March 27, 2017, McIntyre and another suspect cut off their ankle monitors and fled to San Antonio, Texas.
+A few days before the hearings were held, on March 27, 2017, McIntyre and Bell cut off their ankle monitors and fled to San Antonio, Texas.
 Just before cutting his ankle monitor off and going on the run, McIntyre wrote the following on Twitter: "fuck dis house arrest shit fuck 12 they gn hav 2 catch me on hood".
-McIntyre made his way to Elizabeth, New Jersey where he recorded the song "The Race", which described his run from the police and his legal troubles.
-The song opens with "Fuck a beat, I was tryna beat a case/but I ain't beat that case, bitch I did the race".
+McIntyre made his way to Elizabeth, New Jersey, where he recorded the song "The Race", which described his run from the police and his legal troubles.
+The song's chorus is "Fuck a beat, I was tryna beat a case/but I ain't beat that case, bitch I did the race".

 The suspect that McIntyre fled with was captured in May 2017.
 On June 30, 2017, McIntyre was captured by the U.S Marshal Service in Elizabeth, New Jersey.
 When McIntyre was captured, in order to avoid custody, he claimed to have swallowed a bottle of pills and was taken to a hospital.
 When nothing was found wrong with McIntyre, he claimed that he was hearing voices, and was then taken to a psychiatric ward for evaluation, where he was kept for a day and a half before being taken into custody.